 Fire Safety Survey Analysis

 Overall Analysis: The survey highlights some positive trends in fire safety awareness among respondents.
-Approximately 60% of participants know the symptoms of carbon monoxide poisoning, demonstrating a good baseline understanding.
+Around 60% of people recognize carbon monoxide poisoning symptoms, demonstrating a good baseline understanding.
 However, there's an opportunity to enhance awareness for the remaining 40% through informative campaigns.
-Regarding smoke alarm testing, around 60% test their alarms regularly, but 12% never do.
-Implementing monthly reminders and educational initiatives could encourage more frequent testing and improve overall safety.
-It's encouraging that 70% have carbon monoxide detectors, emphasizing a positive trend in preparedness.
-For the 30% without detectors, there's a need to stress the importance of having this crucial safety device.

-Beyond Stop, Drop, and Roll: Fire Safety Week
+Beyond Stop, Drop, and Roll

-Here are some things to remember when practicing fire safety:Â
+Here are some things to remember when practicing fire safety:

 Smoke Alarms: